LukeGrahamLandry/franca/devlog.md

   but the console is still garbled nonsense so i would have had to try these things trying to fix that anyway. not that they helped.
 - i was just doing console wrong when no colour but memory is 64 bit. it's 8 chars per 64 bit slot not just the bottom byte.
 - trying to make the keyboard output persist in the right way
+- lol after all that talk about with width casts, i broke it with last minute attempt to gracefully allow missing entries.
+- lifted world.(instance, doing_pre_read) into arguments in the compiled code.
+  A: instance in argument instead of world field, B: @inline things with storage but few gates. ms for leg solve maze: xx=50, xB=43, Ax=76, AB=27. the extra inlining does hurt compile time tho. tetris 120->140 but riscv 205->715. just not doing it for DotMatrixDisplay -> 260 which is reasonable again.

 ## (Jun 21)